-source-address is an address matching criterion for packet's source address
+source-address is an address matching criterion for packets source address

-The access-list command adds (appends) one rule to the ACL, a numbered ACL can't be edited, commands must be typed in the exact order we want rules to be in the ACL.
+In fact, the access-list command adds (appends) one rule to the ACL, a numbered ACL can't be edited, commands must be typed in the exact order rules are to be in the ACL.

-If a wrong rule is added (entered), there is no other option but to remove the entire ACL (by using the no access-list number command), and then type all the commands again.
+If a wrong rule is added (entered), there's no other option but to remove the entire ACL (by using the no access-list number command), and then type and enter all the commands again, one by one.

-ACL addresses matching criterions
+ACL addresses matching criterion

-Matching criterions for IPv4 addresses can be specified in one of three ways:
+A matching criterion for IPv4 addresses can be specified in one of three ways:

+host IPv4-ADDRESS any

-host IPv4-ADDRESS- matches the exact provided IPv4-ADDRESSany- matches any IPv4 address
+matches the exact provided IPv4-ADDRESS

+matches any IPv4 address